How to Make Your Normal Inverter into Solar Inverter with Lowest Investment Possible

 In above diagram, connection of normal inverter with solar charge controller and solar panel shown

-If you want more information how to connect ordinary inverter with solar then you can also refer our below given video, it will tell you step by step process for the same.
+If you want more information how to connect ordinary inverter with solar then you can also refer our below given image, it will tell you connection process for the same.

 What are the Components required to run upgraded solar inverter?

 - Solar Panels: It absorbs ray of sunlight from sun and converts it into electricity using semiconductor.

 - Solar Charge Controller: It is the most important components of solar system, so let's discuss about why should we buy solar charge controller.